NinoBrun/minecraft-data-pack-generator/README.md

 ## Customization

+### Styles

-Feel free to modify the `styles.css` file to change the appearance of the webpage, or update the JavaScript files to add new features and interactivity.
+Feel free to modify the `styles.css` file to change the appearance of the webpage.

+### JavaScript

+You can update the JavaScript files to add new features and interactivity.
+Here are some key files:

+- `listFiles.js`: Contains the file structure information.
+You can add or modify the items in the `fileStructureInfo` array.
+- `listVersions.js`: Contains the version compatibility information.
+You can add or modify the items in the `versionData` array.
+- `toggleInfo.js`: Contains the function to toggle the display of the info text.
+- `main.js`: Initializes the page by populating the version select dropdown, updating the compatibility text, and generating the file structure HTML.

 ## License